blairanderson/open-source-job-board/README.md

 The problem with learning to code is the learning-curve.
 Shit is real and painful and i found that the best cure for the pain was cloning an app with features and tweaking until it broke and learning along the way.

 I think this is why wordpress is SO popular.
 Its stupid-easy to fire-up, and changes come with one-click package installs and tiny code changes.

-### Features

-- A visitor can view the list of job posts
-- A visitor can view the job form, but is forced to signup before filling it out.
-- A visitor can register for an account
-- A user can login and logout
-- A user can submit a new job post
-- Admin dashboard at `/admin`, config in `rails_admin.rb` - admin is `user.id==1`
-- Posts can be `draft, published, archived`

 ### Deploy?